SpawnsSinner/SpawnsSinner/README.md

 ## C+H WELCOME FOR FRIENDS AND RESIDENT EVIL PONIES ONLY
 ### if you have a problem with Me, say it to My face. quit harassing My friends about it.
-Violet, Syn, Rookie or Nightshade!!
+Violet, Syn, or Rookie!!
 18 y/o, plural she/her preferred
-I might come off as distant at first. that's normal, it's not because I'm upset at you.
-I'm focused primarily on My f/os and My party.
+please do not vent to Me unless I offer to listen. comforting people doesn't come naturally to Me and I'll only try for certain people.

 hypersharing yumeshipper w/ all f/os except Leon Kennedy, Ada Wong & swap!Niko Elliott
 I disike all ships involving Leon. do not interpret My interactions or My plushies as a ship ever
-I have a fuckton of people blocked + half of the re area has *Me* blocked, if I'm sitting on someone, that's why.
+I have a fuckton of people blocked. if I'm sitting on someone, that's probably why.
-### island built limit whisper = block.
+### island build limit whisper = block.
 I am already in a party and am not interested in leaving it.

 🟢 - actively looking at pt!! probably whispering someone
 🌙 - offtab, asleep or afk, whisper me if you wanna interact